This post was originally published October 30, 2015. It was updated with new information on February 26, 2021.

-Everyday, amazing things are happening in classrooms on your campus and in your district.
-But you may not be aware of what your colleagues are doing because you are so busy with your own students.
-Mark Barnes and Jennifer Gonzalez, authors of Hacking Education: 10 Quick Fixes for Every School, have a brilliant and easy solution: the pineapple chart.
+Pineapple charts can help educators from missing the amazing things that are happening every day in classrooms.
+You may not be aware of what your colleagues are doing because you are so busy with your own students.
+Mark Barnes and Jennifer Gonzalez, authors of Hacking Education: 10 Quick Fixes for Every School, use pineapple charts as a brilliant and easy solution.

 With a pineapple chart and teachers willing to learn from each other, your campus can experience a greater breadth of knowledge and outstanding teaching, as well as collaborative growth.
 And it provides a much-needed opportunity for amazing educators to shine.
 You can extend the learning by asking those who watch the lesson to provide feedback, something simple like one thing that really worked for students in the lesson and one way to improve it.
 It’s a win/win for everyone involved.